42 Shad Thames, London, SE1 2YD Monday – Friday: 9:30am – 06:00pmMon – Fri: 9:30am – 6pm 0203 345 2000

 • Ambiguous or obscure language that allows multiple interpretations.

-• Failure by one party to fulfil their contractual obligations—such as delayed delivery of products or non-payment, which may also be addressed through debt recovery services.
+• Failure by one party to fulfil their contractual obligations—such as delayed delivery of products or non-payment, which may also be addressed through our debt recovery service.

 • Breach of contract that may be minor or significant, potentially leading to claims for damages.